radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 To enable support for OIDC authentication:

-1. Have your client ID and secret associated with the Control Panel application configured in your OIDC server ready.
+1. Have your client ID and secret (optional unless you are using Authorization Code Flow) associated with the Control Panel application configured in your OIDC server ready.
 The Redirect URL configured for the web application should point to the URL associated with the Control Panel.
-Example: https://cp.federated-identity.com/main/j_spring_openid_security_check
+Example: https://rlqa-svc.dev01.radiantlogic.io/callback

 2. Log into the Control Panel.